awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 A PostgreSQL engine upgrade doesn't upgrade most PostgreSQL extensions\.
 To update an extension after a version upgrade, use the `ALTER EXTENSION UPDATE` command\.

 **Note**
+For information about updating the PostGIS extension, see [Managing spatial data with the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md) \([Step 6: Upgrade the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md#Appendix.PostgreSQL.CommonDBATasks.PostGIS.Update)\)\.
-For the `PostGIS` extension, be sure to follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you update the extension\.
-For the `pg_repack` extension, drop the extension and then create the new version in the upgraded DB instance\.
+To update the `pg_repack` extension, drop the extension and then create the new version in the upgraded DB instance\.
 For more information, see [pg\_repack installation](https://reorg.github.io/pg_repack/) in the `pg_repack` documentation\.

 To upgrade an extension, use the following command\.